find-arka/gloo-mesh-notes/installation-notes/using-kubectl-and-helm/mutual-tls-GME-with-AWS-private-CA/README.md

 kubectl -n cert-manager rollout status deploy/cert-manager-webhook;
 ```

+> We would need to install on both the clusters

 <!-- TOC --><a name="create-root-ca-for-gloo-mesh-in-aws-private-ca"></a>
 ## Create Root CA for Gloo Mesh in AWS Private CA